 Apio Packaging consists of Apio's packaging technology business using its BreatheWay membrane technology.
 The first commercial application included in Apio Packaging is our banana packaging technology.
-A large majority of the revenues currently generated from Apio Packaging are revenues derived from our banana packaging program with Chiquita.

-The increase in revenues at Apio Packaging during the three months ended August 26, 2007 compared to the same period last year was not material to consolidated Landec revenues.
+The increase in revenues from Apio Packaging during the three and six months ended November 25, 2007 compared to the same periods last year was not material to consolidated Landec revenues.